Helen McElhone: Boundary changes

 Before McElhone was selected, it was known that boundary changes, due to take place at the following general election, would abolish the separate Glasgow Queen's Park constituency and merge the majority of it with parts of five others in the new Glasgow Central constituency.
 McElhone was determined to fight her corner, against Bob McTaggart (sitting MP for the old Glasgow Central constituency) and Jimmy Wray who insisted on his right to stand in the selection contest despite Labour Party rules rendering him ineligible.
 Wray was eventually ruled out, and McTaggart was regarded as the favourite as he benefited from the votes of Wray's supporters.
 McTaggart won, and McElhone did not stand at the 1983 general election.

-Subsequent career
+Post-parliamentary life

 After her brief term in Parliament, McElhone fought for election to Strathclyde Regional Council in Bellahouston-Mosspark division in a by-election in March 1985, and won with a majority of 1,632.
 She became vice-chairman of the Finance Committee in 1987, criticising the Government for reducing the rate support grant paid to councils.